 Data, No Product

-Packaging
+Packaging and Labeling

-Unavailable for Distribution
+Unavailable for Distribution - Product Indicated to be recalled, suspect or illegitimate.

 The DSCSA requires trading partners to provide Transaction Information (TI), Transaction History (TH) and the Transaction Statement (TS) when finished prescription drugs covered under the law change ownership in a transaction.2 By November 27, 2023, each authorized trading partner, when engaging in a transaction, must provide TI that contains data on each serialized product and a TS to the receiving authorized trading partner “in a secure, interoperable, electronic manner” in accordance with standards established by guidance [§ 582(g)(1)(A)].
 The requirement to pass TH sunsets and is no longer required after November 27, 2023.3

 Trading partners have been providing and receiving lot-level transaction data since 2015, and most shipments arrive with minimal problems.
-However, as the supply chain moves to 2023 compliance requirements, the mandatory interoperable exchange of serialized data adds significant complexity to sector operations.
+However, as the supply chain moves to serialized compliance requirements, the mandatory interoperable exchange of serialized data adds significant complexity to sector operations.
 When issues with transaction data arise, they generally must be handled and resolved before a trading partner can sell that product to a downstream customer (depending on the type of exception and when the exception is discovered).

 In summer 2021, the U.S. Food and Drug Administration (FDA) addressed the discrepancies that might arise in a draft guidance, “Enhanced Drug Distribution Security at the Package Level Under the Drug Supply Chain Security Act,” 86 Fed.
 Reg.
 30053 (June 4, 2021; EDDS Draft Guidance).
 Among other issues, the agency stated that it “expects the product tracing information to be true, accurate, and complete.”
 However, the agency also “recognizes that there may be situations where there is a clerical error or discrepancy in the product tracing information that may not be indicative of a suspect product.”
 If a trading partner “identifies a potential clerical error or other discrepancy in the product tracing information it received, that trading partner should resolve the error or discrepancy within [three] business days.”
 The draft guidance directs trading partners to work together and that the product “should not be sold to the next trading partner until the error or discrepancy has been resolved.”4